 Peter is the managing director of the Free Private Cities Foundation.
 He leads the operational management of the foundation, with oversight over project delivery, communications and finance.

-Before joining the Free Private Cities Foundation, Peter spent most of his career based in Beijing supporting trade links between the UK and China.
+Before joining the Free Private Cities Foundation, Peter spent most of his career based in Beijing supporting trade links between the UK and China, with a focus on smart city technology.

 Director of Operations

 Jan is the Director of Operations for the Free Private Cities Foundation.
 Jan is passionate about advancing liberty in his lifetime and envisions special zone jurisdictions as the biggest opportunity to move forward.
 He manages daily operations and leads the Foundation’s projects.

 Juan D. Estevez